-In December 2010, the Company entered into a lease for a building that the Company and the landlord is jointly developing to meet the Company's needs and which the Company is in the process of converting into its 10th IBX data center in the Washington, D.C. metro area (the "DC 10 IBX Expansion Project" and the "DC 10 Lease").
+In December 2010, the Company entered into a lease for a building that the Company and the landlord is jointly developing to meet the Company's needs and which the Company is in the process of converting into its 10^{th} IBX data center in the Washington, D.C. metro area (the "DC 10 IBX Expansion Project" and the "DC 10 Lease").
 Monthly payments under the DC 10 Lease will commence in June 2012 and will be made through November 2023 at an effective interest rate of 11.08%.
 The DC 10 Lease has a total cumulative rent obligation of approximately \$27,752,000.
-Pursuant to the accounting standard for lessee's involvement in asset construction, the Company is considered the owner of the building during the construction period and a related financing liability (the "DC 10 IBX Financing"), while the underlying land will be considered an operating lease.
+Pursuant to the accounting standard for lessee's involvement in asset construction, the Company is considered the owner of the building during the construction phase due to the building work that the landlord and the Company undertook.
+As a result, the Company recorded a building asset during the construction period and a related financing liability (the "DC 10 IBX Financing"), while the underlying land will be considered an operating lease.
 In connection with the DC 10 IBX Financing, the Company recorded a building asset totaling approximately \$19,350,000 and a corresponding financing obligation liability totaling approximately \$16,420,000 as of December 31, 2011.